thewrath/pyOclock/README.md

 - Add more configurable variables directly from the command
 - Add compatibility with all matrix sizes
 - Add compatibility with LCD screens
+- Add plugin management and cherrypi as plugin
+- Error handling for plugin loading
+- Move to HTTP Server with JSON payload
+- Add singleton to unprovide possibility to create multiple server